timothy-mcroy/mapper/doc/source/legal.rst

 The Mapper algorithm was invented by Gurjeet Singh, Facundo Mémoli and Gunnar Carlsson.
 It is presented in the paper [R1]_.

-The point clouds in the ``exampleshapes`` directory were converted from mesh data which was published by Robert W. Sumner and Jovan Popović at http://people.csail.mit.edu/sumner/research/deftransfer/data.html.
+The point clouds in the ``exampleshapes`` directory were converted from mesh data which was published by Robert W. Sumner and Jovan Popović [R6]_.
 The mesh data was originally published along with the paper [R5]_.

 Citation info
 -------------